willtholke/Data100/notes/lec-notes.md

 ### Series

-If we rquesting a single column, we're getting back a **series**, not a dataframe.
+If we're requesting a single column, we're getting back a **series**, not a dataframe.
 The series class has [its own set of functions](https://pandas.pydata.org/docs/reference/api/pandas.Series.html).

 ### Boolean Array Input and Alternatives